Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JLab Go Air by 4

-The Jabra Evolve2 Buds use a noise-canceling microphone, these microphones are designed to reduce noise from the desired sound.
+Jabra Evolve2 Buds use a noise-canceling type of microphone, these microphones are made to filter out noise from the desired sound.

-JLab Go Air microphone sensitivity is measured at -38dBV/Pa.
-The extent of the analog or digital output signal from the microphone with its input stimulus is a measure of its sensitivity.
-It's the 'loudness' of the voice that the microphone can recognize.
+The JLab Go Air microphone sensitivity is measured at -38dBV/Pa.
+The extent of the analog or digital output signal from the microphone with its input stimulus is a calculation of its sensitivity.
+It's the 'loudness' of the voice that the earbud microphone can recognize.

 Jabra Evolve2 Buds's lowest mic frequency is 80Hz, low frequencies are better for recording bass.
 The lowest mic frequency of a microphone is defined as its lower limiting frequency.

-Jabra Evolve2 Buds support ambient sound mode, which uses microphones to channel ambient noises to still be heard even while wearing them
+Jabra Evolve2 Buds support ambient sound mode, which uses microphones to pass through ambient sound so that they can still be heard even when wearing them

-Jabra Evolve2 Buds support in/on-ear detection, the sensors in the device can detect when removed from your ears so that the music is paused.
+Jabra Evolve2 Buds support in/on-ear detection, the sensors in the earbuds can detect when they are removed from your ears so that the music is paused.

-When misplaced in a room, or can't easily find them in your bag, the Jabra Evolve2 Buds support the find earbuds feature.
+If misplaced in a room, or can't be found in your bag, the Jabra Evolve2 Buds support the find earbuds feature.

-The Jabra Evolve2 Buds support fast charging.
-Usually, technologies like MediaTek’s Pump Express, are used to lower the amount of time it takes to charge the earbuds.
+Jabra Evolve2 Buds support fast charging.
+Commonly, technologies like MediaTek’s Pump Express, are used to reduce the amount of time it takes to charge a device.

-Jabra Evolve2 Buds support multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
-For example, you can seemlessly switch calls from one device to another without having to manually disconnect and reconnect.
+Jabra Evolve2 Buds support multipoint of 2 connections, this feature allows you to link to more than one Bluetooth device and switch between them.
+Say, you can easily switch calls from one device to another without having to manually disconnect and reconnect.

-The Jabra Evolve2 Buds have a mute function, they support the feature to mute/unmute a conversation directly from the device.
+Jabra Evolve2 Buds have a mute function, they support the feature to mute/unmute a conversation directly from the earbuds.

 The JLab Go Air, so you can access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.

-JLab Go Air have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use following instruction manuals.
+The JLab Go Air have a warranty period of 2 Years, the period of time that warrant free repair and adjustment services in case of a malfunction occurring under normal use that has followed instruction manuals.

 When covered under the manufacturer’s warranty it is possible to get a replacement a malfunction occurs.
 Jabra Evolve2 Buds have a warranty period of 2Years,